swizzin/swizzin/.github/pull_request_template.md

 ## Checklist
 - [ ] Docs have been made/are not necessary
     - PR link:
+- [ ] Changes to panel have been made/are not necessary
+    - PR link:
 - [ ] Code is formatted [(See more)](https://github.com/swizzin/swizzin/blob/master/CONTRIBUTING.md#editor-plugins-and-tooling)
 - [ ] Shellcheck isn't screaming [(See more)](https://github.com/swizzin/swizzin/blob/master/CONTRIBUTING.md#editor-plugins-and-tooling)
 - [ ] Prints to terminal are handled [(See more)](https://github.com/swizzin/swizzin/blob/master/CONTRIBUTING.md#printing-into-the-terminal)